Sickle Cell Disease

 • Decide whether to save the blood from your baby’s umbilical cord after they are born.
 This could potentially be used in a transplant for relatives who have sickle cell disease.

 You may need one or more blood transfusions while pregnant to treat anemia and serious symptoms.
-Pregnant women have higher risk of serious health effects caused by sickle cell disease, including:
+Pregnant women have a higher risk of serious health effects caused by sickle cell disease, including:

 • Pain crises